 What the Hisense Touch does have is an ES9038+ES9603 HiFi chip with support for high-quality audio decoding and playback.

 It also has a capacitive touchscreen display with a front-light that can help you see the screen under any lighting conditions.
 The light supports 2048 different brightness levels and it supports 36 levels of color temperature adjustment, allowing you to filter out blue light.
-There’s also a light sensor for automatic brightness adjustments.
+There’s also a light sensor for automatic brightness adjustments and a front-facing camera, but no rear camera.

 The music player has a metal frame that measures 151.8 x 73.8 x 7mm and weighs 155 grams.